camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 2. RollingWeight and RollingRep: 3-set moving averages grouped by exercise that limit short-term fluctuations and highlight gradual progression, allowing the model to detect upward or downward trends in performance. <br>
 3. WeightDelta and RepDelta: Measure the change in weight and reps from one set to the next within each exercise that can indicate breakthroughs, fatigue, or strategic shifts in training style. <br>

+With the derived features in place, I moved into the modeling phase.
+I selected key variables—including weight, reps, intensity, exercise type, and the engineered metrics like LoadPerRep, RollingWeight, and WeightDelta to serve as inputs for the logistic regression model.
+The target variable for this model is Prog_Overload, which indicates whether a given set resulted in progressive overload.
+This binary label "1" for a new personal record, "0" otherwise was generated using the same logic established in Section One.

+I then trained the model using an 80/20 train-test split and applied logistic regression with balanced class weights to account for the rarity of overload events, ensuring the model could learn from both positive and negative outcomes effectively.

+### Confusion Matrix and __